Diacarry/BV_Studio/README.md

 Some packages must be installed for the correct display of the authentication forms, run command npm run dev

+To use the application you must be registered in the database, you can register yourself in the registration form or execute the command php artisan db:seed --class=UsersTableSeeder

+This command registers a user admin with the following information
+- email     -> admin@admin.com
+- name      -> Andres Carranza
+- password  -> password

 After creating the database, all you have to do is execute the migrations with the command: php artisan migrate